xfiveco/generator-chisel/docs/content/docs/development/javascript/jquery.md

 ## Using jQuery plugins with webpack

-One of the known issues we encounter while front-end development is usage of jQuery plugins like `flexslider` alongside webpack module bundler.
+One of the known issues we encounter while front-end development is usage of the jQuery plugins like `flexslider` alongside webpack module bundler.

 The usual solution to that problem can be treated this way: